 The Digital Securities Sandbox proposal is also something that should be on your radar as we are nearing the time when FSMA (Financial Services and Markets Act) will finally affect transactions in the DeFi ecosystem and may even force some providers to completely remove themselves from the UK national market.

-United Arab Emirates and new crypto compliance guidelines
+United Arab Emirates and new digital asset compliance guidelines

 The UAE is one of the most forward-thinking countries when it comes to embracing blockchain in fintech.
 DFSA, the local authority, recently revealed its Consultation Paper #153 which outlines the rules governing various tokens that are traded within the national borders.
 New changes are mostly positive and make it easier for consumers to purchase and sell their digital assets.
 One example of new positive rules is the ability to offer staking to their clients afforded to providers and allowed as a staple service in the Dubai International Financial Centre (DIFC).